 As part of the Trust's Healthy Schools work, we raise awareness of how to enjoy the sun safely.
 Recent reports have shown shocking increases in the cases of skin cancer; many adults who are diagnosed with skin cancer believe that the damage was caused when they were children.
-Cornwall has exceptionally high UV levels and it is important to take action early to prevent damage.
+Cornwall has exceptionally high UV levels and it is important to act early to prevent damage.

 It is recognised that we all need some sun exposure; it's our primary source of vitamin D, which helps us absorb calcium for stronger, healthier bones.
-However, it doesn't take much time in the sun for most people to get the vitamin D they need and unprotected exposure to the sun's ultra violet rays can cause skin damage, eye damage and even cancer.
+However, it doesn't take much time in the sun for most people to get the vitamin D they need and unprotected exposure to the sun's ultraviolet rays can cause skin damage, eye damage and even cancer.

 As a Trust we will encourage all our staff, pupils and students to be 'Sun Safe'.
 Each academy will adopt their own practice in guiding everyone in being safe in the sun.
-Children at Fowey Primary are reminded to wear hats during playtimes, lunchtimes and outdoor P.E. lessons.
+For example, children at Fowey Primary School are reminded to wear hats during playtimes, lunchtimes and outdoor P.E. lessons.
 Sunscreen should be applied before pupils come to school and they are encouraged to drink constantly.
-Regular reminders are issued to all parents.

-Accidents/Incidents
+6) Accidents/Incidents